nix-xin/vuln4japi/README.md

 ```
 If you do not get any errors, you should have an ```Exploit.class``` file.

-Ok.
 That should do it.
 You should have everything you need compiled and Web Server running.
 Again, assuming you're running this test on a Linux server, you will open at least 5 Terminal windows.

 Terminal 1: Run marshalsec
 ```bash